• Art Magazine

 Joachim Rodriguez y Romero

-A tidy artist studio is more than just a question of aesthetics - studies show that organization can significantly increase creativity.
-Artists react faster to professional requirements in a decent work environment and find cheaper conditions for their artistic projects.
+A tidy artist's studio is more than just a matter of aesthetics – studies show that organization can significantly boost creativity.
+Artists respond more quickly to professional demands in a tidy work environment and find more favorable conditions for their artistic endeavors.

 The process of cleaning up can also be a meditative practice that enables artists to think about their work and their direction.
 This not only frees the physical space, but also the mental space for new ideas is created.
 However, this organized approach to creative space requires a structured method - from disposing of garbage to the inventory of materials and the development of a well thought -out order system.